bet4a/d3wiki/SVG-Shapes.md

 <a name="symbol" href="#symbol">#</a> d3.svg.<b>symbol</b>()

 Constructs a new symbol generator with the default *type*- and *size*-accessor functions (that make no assumptions about input data, and produce a circle sized 64 square pixels; see below for details).
 While the default accessors generate static symbols, it is common to set one or more of the accessors using a function, such as setting the size proportional to a dimension of data for a scatterplot.
-The input to the generator is always a single element for which to generate a symbol.
-The output is a symbol, as in a dot plot:
+The returned function generates path data for various symbols, as in a dot plot:

 ![symbol](symbol.png)